 Many pilots stop flying at some point.
 Family and work obligations, financial constraints, health issues—these are just a few of the reasons pilots may take a break from aviation.
 But many of these lapsed pilots are eager to fly again.
 You can help them get back in the air by hosting a Rusty Pilots seminar—at virtually no cost to you.

-We've made hosting a seminar simple for you!
 Here’s what to expect as you prepare to hold a Rusty Pilots seminar:

 Our AOPA instructors are CFIs and AGIs who have been hand-selected to present the material to your participants in a fun, engaging way that will encourage them to complete their flight review and get back in the air with your flight instructors.
+Meet our seminar instructors.

 The presentation was designed to be completed in three hours, but we encourage you to spend some time before and after the seminar to get to know your attendees.